DhivakarG13/CSharp-TIPS/Assignment_10/Exploration questions.md

 ## 8) Explain the role of the Common Intermediate Language (CIL) and Just-In-Time (JIT) compilation in the .NET framework.

+### CIL ->
-* CIL -> Applications developed using C# or F# or other languages that supports .
-NET is first compiled into a intermediate stage called CIL.
+Applications developed using C# or F# or other languages that supports .NET is first compiled into a intermediate stage called CIL.
 * CIL is the same for all languages. this provides interoperability between the codes.
+* It can run on any environment that supports the .NET runtime.
+* Along with CIL , metadata is generated, which contains information such as type definitions, signatures, and runtime information.
+* The CIL is full of OpCodes (operation codes).

+### JIT ->
 * The just in time compiler compiles the CIL to Machine code .
-The process is called just in time compilation.
+* The process is called just in time compilation.

+##### Types:
+* Standard JIT: Compiles methods as they are called during execution.
+* Pre-JIT: Compiles the entire code at the time of application deployment.
+* Econo-JIT: Compiles code in a way that minimizes memory usage, suitable for resource-constrained environments2.

+##### Tiered Compilation:
+ Compiling code in multiple stages or "tiers" to optimize both the speed of initial execution and the overall performance of the application.
+* Quick JIT: Generates code quickly or loads pre-compiled code.
+* Optimizing JIT: Generates optimized code in the background, improving performance over time3.